TDarkShadow/iheartnewvegas/setup.md

 Your plugins are listed on the pane to the right.
 This is the order in which New Vegas loads its plugins, with plugins closer to the bottom overwriting the records of plugins closer to the top (if conflicting records are present).
 We will refer to it as our **load order**.

-Reorganize it to read as follows using drag and drop, and enable the plugins.
+Reorganize it to read as follows using drag and drop, and enable the plugins by checking the empty boxes next to them.
+You can also right-click on any of them and select **Enable all**.
 ```
 FalloutNV.esm
 DeadMoney.esm